Skip to content

 The RAG Flywheel and Retrieval Evaluations

-Here's the thing - everything we learned about search applies to retrieval.
-If you have a basic RAG setup, your next step is testing whether retrieval actually works.
+Everything learned about information retrieval and search applies to RAG retrieval.
+If you have a basic RAG setup, the next step is testing whether retrieval actually works.

 Why Prioritize Retrieval Evaluations

-Teams without ML backgrounds often jump straight to generation evaluations.
-Bad idea.
-Here's why retrieval evaluations are better:
+Teams often jump straight to generation evaluations.
+Start with retrieval evaluations instead for several reasons:

 4. Scalability: Run thousands of tests quickly

-When you focus on generation too early, everything becomes subjective.
+Focusing on generation quality too early makes everything subjective.
 Did the model hallucinate?
 Is this answer good enough?
-Who knows?
+These questions lack clear answers without proper baselines.

 Understanding Precision and Recall